juliehutchinson001/udacity_google_scholarship/reflections.md

 7. The `font-size` property is used to increase the _size of the font_ to be larger

-8. The `text-transform` and `text-decoration` properties are used to _capitalize_ and _underline_ the text.

-9. Color is used to change the color.
+8. Color is used to change the color.
-10. Every CSS statement is made up of a selector and a declaration block.
+9. Every CSS statement is made up of a selector and a declaration block.
 The __selector__ tells the browser what HTML element we want to style and the __declaration block__ tells the browser what styles need to be applied to that HTML.

 ---
 >- A stylesheet is a file containing the code that describes how elements on your webpage should be displayed.
 >- To link your stylesheet to your html file, you'll need to create a `<link>` to your stylesheet in your HTML.

 ```html